reyestech/Elastic-SIEM-Lab-Runbook/README.md

  ### [Google Docs Link | Elastic SIEM](https://docs.google.com/document/d/1o0JI4UZWY9FN0mybGW9WmAfAkg7dS2Scoixib0YjzEM/pub)

 <h2>Description</h2>
-A client requested our security services after experiencing a company-wide security breach.
-However, we encountered a significant challenge since our teams were located across different locations in the US.
-To provide the best possible protection to our client's businesses, we operated across multiple time zones and promptly monitored the various systems.
+A client sought our security services after experiencing a company-wide security breach.
+We faced a significant challenge because our teams are located in different parts of the US.
+To provide the best protection for our clients' businesses, we operate across multiple time zones and monitor various systems promptly.

 To address this challenge, I created an Elastic SIEM Lab.
-This lab environment enables me to connect, monitor, test, and analyze various operating systems remotely across multiple network systems.
-By utilizing these tools, we can guarantee prompt and effective protection for our client's businesses.
+This lab environment allows me to connect, monitor, test, and analyze various operating systems remotely across multiple network systems.
+By utilizing these tools, we can ensure prompt and effective protection for our clients' businesses.
 <br />

 <h4>Tools Used: </h4>  </b>